33dudu/magicreator/docs/term1/12-Extended Intelligences.md

         ```

+    !!! question "Who are we helping?"
         !!! failure "An AI of a remarkable Artist that already passed away ... : ( ..."
         - During the class time, I had an idea, but this idea was in my heart for a long-long-long-time.
 Which is to deeply study or deeply collective informations about ==Modernisme== (Catalan pronunciation: [muðərˈnizmə], Catalan for "modernism"), also known as ==Catalan modernism== and ==Catalan art nouveau==

         >What is Catalan modernism?